Murder or manslaughter? Closing arguments made in Martin Marinovich trial

 The Crown alleges he tried to strangle his mother and then bludgeoned her to death with a hammer, striking her body at least 12 times.

-However, the defence alleges the victim was fatally strangled and later struck with the hammer.
+However, the defence claims the victim was fatally strangled and later struck with the hammer.

 READ MORE: